-Also places like the Centre for National Culture, Kumasi, Hwereso, where cane weaving, is predominant, Afreseni, where basket weaving, 'apketeshi' distilling and vegetable and cocoa farming are the main occupation of the people and other places of interest were visited.
-The main library and College of Art library, all of KNUST and the World Wide Web at the M.F.A studios were accessed to foster the success of the project.
+Also places like the centre for national culture, Kumasi, Hwereso, where cane weaving, is predominant, Afreseni, where basket weaving, 'apketeshi' distilling and vegetable and cocoa farming is the main occupation of the people and other places of interest were visited.
+The main library and college of art library, all of KNUST and the World Wide Web at the M.F.A studios were accessed to foster the success of the project.